aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to SXC via C++ or Online App" h2="PPT  to SXC File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert a PowerPoint presentation to a Spreadsheet file arises when you need to share the presentation with someone who does not have access to PowerPoint.
+SXC is a Spreadsheet file format that is supported by many applications, making it a great choice for sharing presentations.

+<h2>How Aspose.Total Helps for PPT to SXC Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert a PPT file to SXC.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPT file to SXC within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to SXC.
+The process of converting a PPT file to SXC involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export the PPT file to HTML.
+After that, Aspose.Cells for C++ can be used to convert the HTML file to SXC.
+This process is simple and straightforward, and can be completed within a few lines of code.

+Aspose.Total for C++ is a powerful suite of APIs that can be used to create, manipulate, and convert various file formats within C++ applications.
+It is a great choice for developers who need to convert PPT files to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}